ViswasS/GDP_Group_02/README.md

   100% of your text is likely AI-generated

 **Scalability Considerations**

-Patient Growth: Firestore and Storage are designed to automatically scale, effortlessly accommodating thousands of users.
-Plus, with React Native, you can achieve cross-platform scalability without a hitch.
+Patient Growth: Firestore and Storage are designed to scale automatically, effortlessly accommodating thousands of users.
+Additionally, with React Native, you can achieve cross-platform scalability without any issues.

 Doctor Portal: This system allows multiple users to log in at the same time while ensuring secure access.
 The Role-Based Access Control (RBAC) feature also sets the stage for future multi-clinic operations.